 Then, on January 30, 1835, following a funeral in Washington, Richard Lawrence approached Jackson and fired two pistols at him at point blank range, but both misfired, possibly due to a fog dampening the gunpowder.

 Senator Thomas Hart Benton wrote how the incident:

 "... irresistibly carried many minds to the belief in a superintending Providence, manifested in the extraordinary case of two pistols in succession -- so well loaded, so cooly handled, and which afterwards fired with such readiness, force, and precision -- missing fire each in his turn, when leveled eight feet at the President's heart."

-King William IV of England heard of the incident and expressed his concern.
+King William the Fourth of England heard of the incident and expressed his concern.
 President Jackson wrote back, exclaiming: